Feb. 12, 2014: Interest rates on new credit card offers remained untouched this week, according to the CreditCards.com Weekly Credit Card Rate Report.

 The national average has remained at 15 percent or above for the past 21 consecutive weeks.
 Average card APRs have also remained above 14.9 percent for nearly two years.
 The last time average rates fell below 14.9 percent was in February 2012.

-Severe weather blamed for slow
+Severe weather blamed for slow economic start

 An unusually cold winter is casting a pall on the U.S. economy and some experts say it could be helping to slow down the economic recovery.